sporniket/atari-st-mod-serial-port-upgrade-rsve/README.md

 # The RSVE serial port mod for the Atari ST

+_Starting from after version 1.0.0, the project is migrated to Kicad 6_

 > [WARNING] Please read carefully this note before using this project.
 It contains important facts.

 Content